ZhengHe-MD/agollo/README.md

 the problem is that:

-1. we're forced to provide a default value, which is awkward when using golang, we have default value instead of null
+1. we're forced to provide a default value, which is awkward when using golang, we have zero value instead of null
 2. we can't decide whether the value exists or not.
 Let's say we have fallback config in apollo, it's impossible to decide whether or not to use fallback config.

 so it's necessary to follow the gopher's way: